How to Become an RNFA

 RNFA Education

-All RNFAs must be registered nurses with a BSN (with the exception of those certified prior to January 1, 2020).
-According to the 2013 AORN Standards for RN First Assistant Education Programs, all candidates for RNFA certification must complete six semester credits of post-RN education.
-These credits must be accredited university-awarded at the undergraduate or graduate level.
+All RNFAs certified after Jan.
+1, 2020, must have BSN degrees.
+According to the AORN Standards for RN First Assistant Education Programs, all candidates for RNFA certification must also complete six credits of post-RN education.

 These programs must include: